SecondaryEnglish

 “But jealous souls will not be assured so; They are not ever jealous for the cause, But jealous for they are jealous; ‘tis a monster Begot upon itself, born of itself.”
 (Act 3, Scene 4)

 Just as Iago warns Othello to beware of jealousy, Emilia tells Desdemona that jealously is a monster that eats away at a person.
-We are aware that only one of them is sincere in this warning.
-Emilia acts as an honest echo of her dishonest husband.

 “I durst, my lord, to wager she is honest, Lay down my soul at stake.”
 (Act 4, Scene 2)

 The word ‘honest’ is a clear motif in the play.
-Again we have Emilia’s sincere pronouncement that Desdemona is honest devalued by the fact that the word has been frequently used to describe her insincere husband.
+Again, we have Emilia’s sincere pronouncement that Desdemona is honest devalued by the fact that the word has been frequently used to describe her insincere husband.

 “I will be hang’d if some eternal villain, Some busy and uninsinuating rogue, Some cogging, cozening slave, to get some office, Have not devised this slander:” (Act 4, Scene 2)